-☐ Ponte Verde Davao Project- SLRDI has entered into a joint venture agreement with Green Sphere Realty Corporation (GSRC) for a lot sharing agreement of 60% SLRDI - 40% GSRC share.
-SLLI shall be entitled to 75% of SLRDI's share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project; and ☐ Valle Verde Davao Project - SLRDI has entered into a joint venture agreement with GSRC for a lot sharing agreement of 60% SLRDI - 40% GSRC share.
-SLLI shall be entitled to 75% of SLRDI's share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project.
+- Ponte Verde Davao Project- SLRDI has entered into a joint venture agreement with Green Sphere Realty Corporation (GSRC) for a lot sharing agreement of 60% SLRDI - 40% GSRC share.
+The Parent Company shall be entitled to 75% of SLRDI's share in of all the income from the lot share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project; and - Valle Verde Davao Project SLRDI has entered into a joint venture agreement with GSRC for a lot sharing agreement of 60% SLRDI 40% GSRC share.
+The Parent Company shall be entitled to 75% of SLRDI's share in of all the income from the lot share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project. - h.
+The Company entered into a lease agreement with Sta.
+Lucia East Commercial Corporation (SLECC), an affiliate, starting January 2011.
+The lease agreements convey to SLECC the lease of a mall owned by the Company.
+The agreement is automatically renewed every year.
+Since the inception of the lease, the payment of SLECC to SLLI is at 90% of SLECC's net income, gross of real property tax from managing mall operations including repairs and maintenance and collection of space rental from storeowners or tenants.
+This lease agreement was terminated on September 30, 2014.